Culture section, The Sunday Times, 5th February, 2012

 DIVA DELIGHTS: Mezzo-soprano Patricia Hammond performed before a full crowd at the Sunshine Coast Arts Centre last Friday.
 The singer, who was raised on the Coast and now lives in London, delighted the audience with her ability and effervescent manner.
 She sang compositions in Italian, French and German – many of which had been set to music by accompanying pianist Michael Brough, also of London.
 Highlights included an operatic segement, a French version of Autumn Leaves, a Brough

 arrangement of the Irish folk tune Danny Boy and an undeservedly forgotten Irving Berlin number, You’d Be Surprised.
-Hammond closed with a nostalgic song from Don Messer’s Jubilee, ‘Til We Meet Again, followed by an encore duet with her mother Jo Hammond.
+Hammond closed with a nostalgic song from Don Messer’s Jubilee, ‘Till We Meet Again, followed by an encore duet with her mother Jo Hammond.

 Brian Newson, France Lynch Herald, November, 2004